bentoml/BentoML/docs/source/frameworks/keras.rst

 .. seealso::

-   :ref:`Building a Service <concepts/service:Service and APIs>`: more information on creating a prediction service with BentoML.
+   See :ref:`Building a Service <concepts/service:Service and APIs>` for more information on creating a prediction service with BentoML.

+The following service example creates a ``predict`` API endpoint that accepts an image as input and return JSON data as output.
+Within the API function, Keras model runner created from the previously saved ResNet50 model is used for inference.

 .. code-block:: python